secretstartups/handbook/leadership/effective-delegation/index.html.md

 - Communicate to the broader audience the team members authority and ownership of task
 - Step back, let the team member get to work
-- Don't allow yourself to engage in reverse delegation or step in take over (unless task is completely going off the track or potentially going to miss the deadline by a significant amount of time) Reverse delegation is a term that describes a situation whereby a manager delegates a task to their direct reports, but only to take it back, for one reason or another, to work on it sometime later.
+- Don't allow yourself to engage in reverse delegation or step in take over (unless the task is completely going off the track or potentially going to miss the deadline by a significant amount of time) Reverse delegation is a term that describes a situation whereby a manager delegates a task to their direct reports, but only to take it back, for one reason or another, to work on it sometime later.
 There are two ways, forced and unforced, that reverse delegation may take place.

 **Support and Monitor**

-- Schedule follow up meetings
+- Schedule follow-up meetings
 - Review progress
 - Assist, when requested
 - Avoid interference
 - Publicly praise progress and completion
-- Encourage problem solving
+- Encourage problem-solving

 ## Delegation Stressors